AAFC-BICoE/seqdb-api/README.md

 ## Trusted service authentication

-Security can be configured so an external trusted service can authenticate as any user for an HTTP request by including an "api-key" HTTP header.
+Security can be configured so an external trusted service can authenticate as any user for an HTTP request by including an "Authorization" HTTP header.

 To enable this feature, launch this application with the Spring launch property "seqdb.trusted-service-api-keys".